SAP-samples/teched2022-AD262/exercises/ex3/README.md

 # Exercise 3 - Create a service (API)

 After the creation of the data model ( persistence layer ) we will now select what to expose to the outside world as an API.
-This API can then be consumed by UI apps, workflows, etc. .For this we will add several entities to a service.
+This API can then be consumed by UI apps, workflows, etc..
+For this we will add several entities to a service.
 CAP will expose this service automatically as a full blown OData service.

 ## Create new service entities